alexdao04/cse13s_alvdao_winter25/hw7/DESIGN.md

 # main_test.c
 It should have tested the program, but for some reason my makefile (regardless of whether it's main or main_test) only runs the main program and not the test program.
+This test file is also pretty scuffed I'm going to admit.
+A lot of it is boilerplate code too (in particular the print statements for testing and showing results)

 # MAKEFILE
 Was mostly based on the makefile from hw6, adapted for the customer database.
 Has similar flags for testing purposes as well.
 This is the part where I had a little bit of trouble, to be honest.